Getting flawless colour isn’t as hard as you think. Here are a few tips to help your hair colour look perfect

 “Hot roots” is what you may get when you try to colour your already-dyed hair a lighter colour and the roots end up looking noticeably warmer than the rest of your hair.

 Hot roots happen when the hair closest to the scalp lifts lighter and faster than the rest of the hair due to the heat coming off your scalp.
 This is also a result of putting a lighter shade on it and through the lightening process exposing natural warmth.
 Remember my friends “colour can not lift colour,” so if you have any type of dye on your hair a lighter colour will not be able to make your hair lighter.

 4. Comb it down to escape the band.

 When you colour over hair that has been previously coloured the hair colour overlaps, creating a darker band where the new colour is touching the previous colour.
 You will usually see this band around your crown.
 Escape this by applying colour just to roots and feathering down with a comb.

 We talked earlier about how the different parts of hair absorb colour at a different rate due to the porosity of the hair.
-When there is existing hair colour in your hair, applying colour over and over again leads to build-up on the lower portion of your hair.
-The result is darker ends than roots.
+When there is existing hair colour in your hair, applying colour over and over again leads to build-up, and darker, duller colour outcomes of the lengths of your hair.

 Instead of colouring your whole head every time, just touch up your new growth.
 If you are colouring frequently to cover greys, you may only need to add colour to your lengths and ends for ten minutes once every 2-3 months.
 Until, of course, you feel like you either want to change your whole colour, or your overall head of hair needs a refresh.